ARMmbed/mbed-os-tools/README.md

 * Issue: In this release there are known issues related to Virtual Machine support.
   * Note: We are not planning to support VMs soon.
 If you are using our testing tools on VM and experiencing e.g. ``` IOERR_SERIAL``` errors you should probably switch to native OS.
-* Issue: In this release there are known issues related to Linux serial port handling during test.
+* Issue: In this release there are known issues related to Linux and MacOS serial port handling during test.
-  * Solution: Please use latest interface chip firmware for your mbed-enabled boards.
+  * Solution: Please use latest interface chip firmware for your mbed boards.
-  * Example for Freescale's FRDM-K64F platform: Please use firmware ver. ```0226_k20dx128_k64f_0x5000.bin``` or greater.
 * Issue: Some boards show up as 'unknown'.
   * Solution: We will add them in coming releases.
-* Issue: Not all mbed platforms have targets mapped to them.
+* Issue: Not all mbed boards have targets mapped to them.
-  * Solution: More mbed platforms will be added in coming releases.
+  * Solution: More mbed boards will be added in coming releases.

 ## Uninstalling Greentea